PHaNtoMzX77/Wave/README.md

 - Full Office Suite based on Microsoft Office that will have a word editor, presentation maker, a graph editor and an email client.
 - A messaging service based on the upcoming PowerUI Chat 5.0 with full integration with Wave.#
 - Multiple delivery enrolments, pre-release, beta and canary for testing and reporting development issues with Wave.
+- A Virtual PPTOS software that lets you make simple pptoses inside of Wave and run other pptoses in Wave as well.

 ## Support
 ### Wave Support Lifecycle: (Mainstream Release)